falcosecurity-retire/falco-google-kubernetes-marketplace/user-guide.md

 * **Name**: the name of your cluster deployment.
 * **Namespace**: the namespace where the Sysdig Agent is going to be deployed.
 * **Image**: the image of the Sysdig Agent.
 You can control its version from here.
-* **Sysdig Access Key**: the key provided from Sysdig for monitoring your infrastructure.
 * **eBPF support**: use eBPF instead of kernel module based architecture.

-### Hardware Allocation

-The default values for hardware requests are fairly low.
-Sysdig requests `100m` CPU and 512MB of memory and is capped to `200m` of CPU and 1024MB of memory.

-### Cluster Formation

-Once you have deployed Sysdig on GKE, a DaemonSet is created.
-This means that will be a Pod for each node in your cluster.
-This may take less than 5 minutes, and you can check its status on the Sysdig Monitor application.